Games 6 & 7

 Can’t make it out?
-Using my MuseumQuest Photoshop enhancement tool, I was able to pick out one fan in particular…
+Using my CTMQ Photo enhancement tool, I was able to pick out one fan in particular…

 After the morning session, we drove out to Cheshire to celebrate our friends Kevin and Jenny’s daughter’s birthday.
 It was a beautiful day and there was great food and fun was had by all.
 Everyone, that is, except for Damian.
 He was a fussy-Gus all day long, crying and whining.
 We couldn’t figure out why but determined it must be because he was missing the Mexico-Iran match.

 Damian got his way and we hit the road after 2 and a half hours.
-This left enough time for me and EdHill to pick up our Tour again; this time to a Porteguese bar in Hartford.
-We sped over to the Cambrense Cafe which isn’t exactly in the best part of town.
+This left enough time for me and EdHill to pick up our Tour again; this time to a Portuguese bar in Hartford.
+We sped over to the Cambrense Cafe at the corner of Park and New Park.
 But hey, if we survived Nazis on Friday, how bad could a bunch of Portuguese people be?

 As it turned out, not bad at all.
 The Cambrense (This word means something to people from the old country) Cafe is a nice little sports bar that shows all the Portuguese and Brazilian soccer matches on satellite feeds.
 They serve food, but the menu was in Portuguese and, well, I was afraid to ask.
 We got there at half time with the “good guys” up 1-0 over Angola.
 Wait… Angola made the finals?
 Yup, and what’s more, Angola just got its independence from Portugal about 30 years ago.
 See what you learn with this soccer stuff?

 The bar was crowded but actually somewhat subdued.
-I learned that this was because despite the winning tally, they played like merda and everyone was upset about it.
+I learned that this was because despite the winning tally, they played like bums and everyone was upset about it.
 Eh, what the heck.
 After the game, we mosied up Park Road to O’Porto, an upscale Portuguese restaurant which I highly recommend.
-Ed and I ordered up some delicious appetizers (squid, shrimp, and clam dishes for me) and called it a day.
+(Closed in 2013 or so) Ed and I ordered up some delicious appetizers (squid, shrimp, and clam dishes for me) and called it a day.